alper/alpernl/content/posts/week-300/index.md

 ---
 Last week was a week without travel or deadlines so a lot of stuff that had been lying around for too long got done.

-I did some more work on the small secret project ((I regret not picking a codename for it now.
-Henceforth it shall be known as REYNOSA.)).
+I did some more work on the small secret project [^1].
 Also going forward with work on TORREON.

 Chris Eidhof dropped by briefly at Praxis and told me about his [plans to organize an iOS conference](http://iosinberlin.launchrock.com/) in Berlin.